2014 Joseph Swan, Ritchie Vineyard Chardonnay, Russian River, Sonoma, California

 I’m celebrating turning 50 this year, and I’m proud to share my birth year with Joseph Swan Vineyards.
 When I think of Sonoma County, I think small farms and vineyards, small wineries and artisan producers, friendly people, and an abundance of deliciousness.
 Joseph Swan Vineyards is part of what makes this vision come to life.
 Joe Swan believed in the value of small vineyards, small production, and personal care.
 Today, his daughter and son-in-law are taking it to the next level.
+And this week, I’m featuring their Russian River Chardonnay.

 Ritchie Vineyard (owned and tended by Kent Ritchie) is considered to be one of the premier sites for Chardonnay in the Russian River Valley.
 Grapes from this vineyard produce intensely flavored, complex, nuanced wines with great natural acidity.